 PMS H or W

 Hyperhydration or Water Retention.
 Bloating and weight gain affects 60% of women with premenstrual syndrome.
 This also includes breast swelling and tenderness.
 Resulted in an increased amount of aldosterone within the body.

 Beneficial Herbs: celery Seeds, Dandelion leaf (bitter).
 Do not take licorice root – salt cravings, stress makes a difference.
 Low magnesium and high estrogen.

 Beneficial Supplements: Potassium, B complex + additional B6

-Carbohydrates and Cravings affect 40% of women with PMS, often resulting in an increased response to insulin.
+Carbohydrates and Cravings affect 40% of women with PMS or premenstrual syndrome, often resulting in an increased response to insulin.
 Sugar cravings (chocolate cravings) resulting in fatigue and headaches.

 Beneficial herbs: Evening Primrose, cinnamon

 Depression combined with confusion and memory loss (or brain fog).
 Higher progesterone to estrogen levels.

 Beneficial Herbs: St. John’s wort (used short-term for depression is okay, however, it should not be used for a long period of time), black cohosh – effects on pain.

 Beneficial Supplements: Zinc Citrate, Vitamin B6, Magnesium Citrate and Tryptophan or 5HTP